harregoces/Laravel-Coding-Challenge/AI_USAGE.md

 - What you kept vs. changed after the AI review?
 Why?
 - Any risks you identified in the AI’s suggestions

 We value transparency and engineering judgment.
-How you work with AI and what value you can bring to the team using AI tools is very important to us.  his does not count against you; it helps us understand your workflow.
+How you work with AI and what value you can bring to the team using AI tools is very important to us.
+This does not count against you; it helps us understand your workflow.